Annex-Engineering/TradRack/docs/Printer_and_Hardware_Requirements.md

-[^2]: If you are adding a mod to your toolhead in order to add a filament sensor, it is likely that the mod also includes support for a collet/bowden coupling.
+[^2]: If you are adding a mod to your toolhead in order to add a filament sensor, it is likely that the mod also includes support for a bowden collet/coupling.
 See the table in the
 [toolhead filament sensor section](#toolhead-filament-sensor) for example recommended sensors.